Chatnaut/Arclight/README.md

 The minimal installation of CentOS does not come with wget to download files.
 You will also need git to perform software updates.
 Install the, using the following command: yum install wget git -y

-Now download the latest version of VM Dashboard to the web root directory. wget https://github.com/arclight/arclight/archive/v19.01.03.tar.gz
+Now download the latest version of Arclight Dashboard to the web root directory. wget https://github.com/arclight/arclight/archive/v19.01.03.tar.gz

 Extract the downloaded package.